Code-Institute-Submissions/milestone-project-one-8/README.md

 This project is a commercial page designed for my brother who is starting a new lawn mowing and garden maintenance business, it can be found [here](https://lesreddy.github.io/milestone-project-one/)

 His brief was to create a page which provided a relevant online presence and which would persuade the visitor to make contact and get a quote.
 He also wanted this achieved in a simple and clear way as his market demographic is older and less tech savvy than younger generations in general.

 ## UX

-Given the brief it was clear we needed to have strong clear pitch throughout the page to reiterate to the visitor why it was worthwhile to get in touch for a quote.
+* Given the brief it was clear we needed to have strong clear pitch throughout the page to reiterate to the visitor why it was worthwhile to get in touch for a quote.

-This meant considering the key value propostion that needed communicating within a relatively short space of time to spark interest and potentially inspire a connection.
+* This meant highlighting the key value propostion early on to spark interest and potentially inspire a connection.

-With a clear purpose of generating as higher chance of a customer making contact, this objective is reflected with several 'get quote' buttons on the landing page and at the bottom of each section.
-There is also a clear call to action on the landing page and a clear 'why' message in the about page presented almost immediately, followed by the services offered.
+* With a clear purpose of generating as high chance of a customer making contact, this objective is reflected with several 'get quote' buttons on the landing page and at the bottom of each section.

+* There is also a clear call to action on the landing page and a clear 'why' message in the about page presented almost immediately, followed by the services offered.

-The presence of the phone number in the corner is an important consideration, my brother Ken has often found his customers like an easy way to get in touch and has taken feedback that other businesses are too hard to navigate to the phone number.
+* The presence of the phone number in the corner is an important consideration, my brother has often found his customers like an easy way to get in touch and has taken feedback that other businesses are too hard to navigate to the phone number.

-Again this is a reflection of the bulk of his customer base at the moment, which tends to be the older age bracket.
-That said, if any demographic visits the page it still needs to look interesting and colorful enough to hold their interest and potentially inspire a connection.
+* As a new user to the site the intention is to keep their interest quickly and guide them to the get quote touchpoints easily.

+* For a returning visitor the site the quote forms need to be quickly accessible and the phone number needs to be easily sourced.

+* For a commercial visitor they need to be easily guided to the quote forms and the contact page for making a query through the email address or the quote form.

-The typography, colors and images were chosen based on the brief and the purpose - simple, clear and fresh.
+* The typography, colors and images were chosen based on the brief and the purpose - simple, clear and fresh.
 The green is an obvious link to the type of business.

+### Wireframes

 For the wireframes I used Figma and they can be found [Here.](https://www.figma.com/file/TFhKUFZm6Jwh3Q1qq7ujJ9hu/Explore?node-id=18%3A162)
 I initially designed wireframes for the mobile and then the desktop and then I settled on the desktop styling for the final site.

 ## Features